aakashns/jshtml/README.md

 # jshtml

-Programmatically build HTML with pure JavaScript arrays and objects.
+_Build HTML with pure JavaScript arrays and objects_

-`jshtml` can be considered a replacement for JSX for building HTML programatically on a sever or in the browser without a transpilation step.
+`jshtml` can be considered a replacement for [JSX](https://facebook.github.io/jsx/) for building HTML programatically on a sever or in the browser without a transpilation step.
 Here's a comparison of JSX vs `jshtml`:

 ```javascript
 // With JSX